Thursday, December 17, 2015

 #19 - Bourbon Every Burger

 I have never come across a person who eats fast food in an attempt to become healthier.
 Not even once.
 Thus, I find it odd how often individuals set forth on a crusade to enlighten the general public to the fact that fast food is (gasp!) not very good for them.
 McDonald's is a favorite target for such campaigns.
 But what I find even more odd is the way such efforts are undertaken; in particular, the deception that is nearly always involved.
-Whether eating 5,000 Calories a day, or creating a frightening infographic based on a poor understanding of basic science, or even chronicling the rot-defying properties of a thin, dry, salt-laden patty (the case with any such patty), these intrepid activists will stop at nothing (except proper science) to convince people of what they already know: fast food is not healthy.
+Whether eating 5,000 Calories a day, creating a frightening infographic based on a poor understanding of basic science, or even chronicling the rot-defying properties of a thin, dry, salt-laden patty (the case with any such patty), these intrepid activists will stop at nothing (except proper science) to convince people of what they already know: fast food is not healthy.

 I do not understand the reasoning there.
 If something is true, would it not be best to let the facts speak for themselves?
 The truth needs no embellishment (and that's the truth).
 It's enough to cause one to wonder if perhaps health is not the real motive behind such passionate endeavors.